stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-\- Apple pre releases their new iPhone model 2 months before the official date.
+\- Apple pre releases new iPhone model before the official date.

 &nbsp;

-→ It is a marketing strategy / market manipulation tactic to create a rush on IPO.
+→ It is a marketing strategy / market manipulation tactic to create the IPO rush.

 &nbsp;

-\- When you buy the stock on IPO you don't give 100% to the company.
+\- When you buy the stock on IPO, the company doesn't receive 100% of investments.

 &nbsp;

-→ 15% of your investment money goes to the banks which setup the IPO
+→ 15% of your money goes to the banks which setup the IPO

 &nbsp;